Mission & Bylaws

 E.) The Executive Director shall perform any other functions or duties as directed by the Board.

 Section 801.
+Except in the case of the supplier representatives to the board of directors.
 Election of Regional Board of Directors shall be by mail ballot within their region prior to the annual conference.
 Elections of Officers and Directors-at-Large shall occur at the annual conference.
 The installation of new Officers and Directors shall occur at the annual conference at which they are elected.
+Supplier directors shall be elected by mail or electronic ballot distributed only to supplier members in good standing.

 Section 802.
 Elections shall be conducted by ballot of the eligible membership in attendance at the annual conference or by absentee ballot available on request from National PGMS office 60 (sixty) days prior to the annual conference and received by the Executive Director seven (7) days prior to the business meeting.
 Candidates for election shall be published in the official publication, prior to the annual conference.